wechaty/plugin-contrib/README.md

   room     : '18171595067@chatroom',
-  welcome  : 'Welcome to join the room!', rule     : 'Please be a good people', repeat   : 'You have already in our room'.
+  welcome  : 'Welcome to join the room!', rule     : 'Please be a good people', repeat   : 'You have already in our room',
 }
 wechaty.use(RoomInviter(config))
 ```